icylogic/maupassant-hexo/README.md

 ## Configuration

 #### Logo
-- You can set a **favicon.ico** for your website, please put it into  `/source` folder of hexo directory, recommended size: 32px*32px.
+- You can set a **favicon.ico** for your website, please put it into  `source` folder of hexo directory, recommended size: 32px*32px.

-- You can add a website logo for apple devices, please put an image named **apple-touch-icon.png** into `/source` folder of hexo directory, recommended size: 114px*114px.
+- You can add a website logo for apple devices, please put an image named **apple-touch-icon.png** into `source` folder of hexo directory, recommended size: 114px*114px.

 #### Blogroll
 - You can manage your friendly links in `/themes/maupassant/layout/base.jade` like this: